 The MF Properties segment consists of indirect equity interests in multifamily, student housing, and senior citizen residential properties which are not currently financed by mortgage revenue bonds held by the Partnership but which the Partnership eventually intends to finance by such bonds through a restructuring.
 In connection with any such restructuring, the Partnership will be required to dispose of any equity interest held in such MF Properties.
 Other than the Glynn Place property discussed in Notes 7 and 18, the Partnership's interests in its current MF Properties are not currently classified as Assets held for sale because the Partnership is not actively marketing them for sale, there is no definitive purchase agreement in existence that, under current guidance, can be recognized as a sale of real estate assets and, therefore, no sale is expected in the next twelve months.
 The brokerage contract entered into by Glynn Place did not meet the criteria for discontinued operations presentation, therefore is reported as part of the Company's condensed consolidated financial statements for all periods presented.
-During the time the Partnership holds an interest in an MF Property, any net rental income generated by the MF Properties in excess of debt service will be available for distribution to the Partnership in accordance with its interest in the MF Property.
+During the time the Partnership holds an interest in an MF Property.
 Any such cash distribution will contribute to the Partnership's CAD.
 On June 30, 2015, the Company consolidated the results of eight MF Properties containing a total of 1,911 rental units (see Note 7).